JetBrains/ring-ui/components/migration-to-2.3.0.md

 });
 ```

-In addition we have made abstract Ring component, so you can (and you should) inherit your new component from it:
+In addition we have introduced an abstract Ring component that you can (and should!) inherit your components from:
 ```js
 class MyComponent extends RingComponent {
 }